Illawarra Music Sessions

 There are a number of opportunities to play traditional folk music in the Illawarra.

-8pm Wednesdays - Wongawilli Community Hall for the Bush Dance (established in 1985), Sheet music is provided and it’s a good chance to be introduced to lots of tunes, including Australian ones, in an informal acoustic environment.
-The acoustic band is led by David De Santi on piano accordion.
-It's really good training for playing dance music and to learn a variety of tunes.
-Further details from David - firstname.lastname@example.org 0409 57 1788 Where is Wongawilli Community Hall
+- 8pm Wednesdays - Wongawilli Community Hall for the Bush Dance (established in 1985), Sheet music is provided and it’s a good chance to be introduced to lots of tunes, including Australian ones, in an informal acoustic environment.
+Where is Wongawilli Community Hall

-'No Such Thing' Monday Night Australian Tune Session Yvonne O'Grady and Alan Musgrove host an Australian tune session suitable for beginners every Monday in Kiama.
-Call Yvonne on 02 4233 1073 or email her at email@example.com for more details.
+- 'No Such Thing' Monday Night Australian Tune Session Yvonne O'Grady hosts an Australian tune session suitable for beginners every Monday in Kiama.
+Call Yvonne on 02 4233 1073 or email her at firstname.lastname@example.org for more details.

 There are some sample Australian dance tunes available from the net from the Wongawilli Colonial Dance Club website from the following links: